aws-solutions-library-samples/osml-tile-server/README.md

 # OversightML Tile Server

-The OversightML Tile Server is a lightweight, cloud-based tile server which allows you to quickly pass an image from S3 bucket to get metadata, image statistics, and set of tiles in real-time.
+The OversightML Tile Server (TS) is a lightweight, cloud-based tile server which allows you to quickly pass an image from S3 bucket to get metadata, image statistics, and set of tiles in real-time.

 ### Table of Contents
 * [Getting Started](#getting-started)